craigatk/opentelemetry-gradle-plugin/README.md

 ## Changelog

+* 1.7.0
+  * Adding support for taking in remote parent span and trace IDs from systems like Jenkins for including this plugin's traces as part of an overall part trace
 * 1.6.1
   * Downgrading Kotlin 1.7.10 to match the Kotlin version bundled with Gradle 7.6 ([Gradle compatibility matrix](https://docs.gradle.org/current/userguide/compatibility.html#kotlin))
 * 1.6.0